wenqizheng326/graspi_igraph/README.md

   -  Graph visualization

 ## Installation
-Downloads needed can be found in requirements.txt
+Download the packages found in requirements.txt after you have set up your virtual environment.
 ```
 pip install graspi-igraph
 ```